 If you are interested in developing and teaching a blended course, then we encourage you to participate in our Blended Learning: Finding the Mix workshop.

 This workshop offers an introduction to the best practices of blended teaching and learning.
 Throughout the workshop, participants focus on blended learning strategies and developing abilities to successfully integrate online components of a course along with face-to-face components.
-Faculty are invited to engage in a 2 week workshop designed to introduce blended learning techniques and to facilitate planning of a blended course.
+Faculty are invited to engage in a two-week workshop designed to introduce blended learning techniques and to facilitate planning of a blended course or blended unit of instruction.

 Register on our Workshops & Events page.